paduanton/user-management-api/README.md

 In **all** http calls you must have the header `Accept:application/json`.
 In http requests made with http POST verb you need to set the header `Content-Type:application/json`.

-On the root dir there is a file called user-service-v2.postman_collection.json that you can import in your postman to see the API requests, but here isis all the info about the endpoints anyway:
+On the root dir there is a file called user-management-api.postman_collection that you can import in your postman in order to see the API requests, but here it is all the info about the endpoints anyway:

 POST `http://localhost:3000/api/user)`: